I am passionately on the other side of the AI in Hollywood debate

 If in 1965, someone had introduced a photo-fixing robot, with an electric eye and an arm holding a paintbrush, and it actually worked pretty well, people would have said “We can’t let this genie out of the bottle.”
 Others would have said “This thing is just stealing techniques developed by humans.
 This thing will remove all the humanity from this craft.”
 Yet here we are in a world where we have photo-fixing robots on our phones and the humanity has not been removed from photography.
 In fact, more humans are doing more creative things with photography than in 1965.
 So part of the problem with our fear of AI is that we’re looking at that robot and not visualizing how it will become a tool for humans in the future.
 And it’s not for lack of vision.
 It’s just that you can’t know what people are going to create, or how they’re going to create it, even though you can always trust that they will.

 Imagine trying to describe a game designer job to someone in 1965.
 They haven’t even seen videogames yet.
 Imagine trying to describe an influencer.
-If in 1965 you said there will someday be technology to shoot a film without professional filmmakers, develop it without labs, record music without engineers, marry the music to the film without editors, and distribute that film without theaters or television, you would have said that’s a dystopian future where unemployment is astronomical.
+If in 1965 you said there will someday be technology to shoot a film without professional filmmakers, develop it without labs, record music without engineers, marry the music to the film without editors, and distribute that film without theaters or television, they would have said that’s a dystopian future where unemployment is astronomical.
 But we’re in that future right now, where someone named Halsey can shoot a video on her iPhone, post it to a thing called Tumblr and then become a multi-million dollar business employing hundreds of people in concert tours and cosmetics.
 A person from 1965 wouldn’t understand half those words.
 They would only know that all those jobs they currently understand will be lost.

 So I’m sure that if someone from the future came back and tried to describe to me what artists are doing with AI and language models in 60 years, I would not be able to understand it.
 But one thing I know for sure is that in 60 years artists will exist and they’ll be doing great things and life will be cooler for creative people and more people will be making money in entertainment than there are today.